 Skip to content

-Albert Cornelius Lande
+Albert Cornelious Lande

-- Name: Albert Cornelius Lande
+- Name: Albert Cornelious Lande

 - Location of Birth: Deerfield, Wisconsin